NoahGWood/ArkOS32/sphinx/source/coding-style.rst

 	depends on NET
 	help
-	  Enable auditing infrastructure that can be used with another kernel subsystem, such as SELinux (which requires this for logging of avc messages output).
-Does not do system-call auditing without CONFIG_AUDITSYSCALL.
+	  Enable auditing infrastructure that can be used with another kernel subsystem.
+Does not do system-call
+	  auditing without CONFIG_AUDITSYSCALL.

 Seriously dangerous features (such as write support for certain